 - monitoring overall organisational performance

 - approving and monitoring the annual budget , ensuring overall financial wellbeing, and managing risk

 - ensuring the organisation meets all regulatory and statutory requirements

 The Board appoints the Chief Executive, monitors his or her performance and delegates to him or her the organisation’s operational management.
 The Chief Executive is the Board’s connection to the organisation’s operations and conduct, and he or she is accountable to the Board for the organisation’s performance.

-The structure and size of our Board is designed to provide a variety of skills to ensure that the Board can effectively govern Oxfam Australia, while also recognising that Directors serve on a voluntary basis.
+The structure and size of our Board is designed to provide a variety of skills to ensure that the Board can effectively govern Oxfam Australia.

 Our Constitution provides that the Board consist of between nine and fifteen Directors.
 An elected staff participant and the Chief Executive participate in Board meetings, but are not Directors and do not vote in Board decisions.